rupurt/eve/pkgs/reactor/README.md

 ## Examples

-References [examples](./examples) are available.
+Reference [examples](./examples) are available.
 You can run the task

 ```shell
 > npm run examples -w @evereactor/reactor